shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 TODO:
  - Flyback diodes for the relays (we've added one stand-in diode with zener in the fritzing, but we need to also pick a part and at it to the others, useful example circuit [here](https://blog.mbedded.ninja/electronics/components/relays/))
  - Big capacitors on power supply output (2x system voltage, like 1000uF each)
- - Fix the diodes between the relay and the servos to have the correct average forward current rating (already added to digikey partlist (15A))
  - Double check if we actually want a slightly heftier PTC fuse